jagadeesh32/cello/README.md

 ---

 <p align="center">
-  Made with ❤️ and 🦀
+  Made with ❤️ using 🐍 Python and 🦀 Rust
 </p>